Ceramic: Materials

-Ceramic material is an inorganic, non-metallic oxide, nitride, or carbide material.
+Ceramic material is an inorganic, metallic oxide, nitride, or carbide material.
 Some elements, such as carbon or silicon, may be considered ceramics.
 Ceramic materials are brittle, hard, strong in compression, and weak in shearing and tension.
-They withstand chemical erosion that occurs in other materials subjected to acidic or caustic environments.
+They withstand the chemical erosion that occurs in other materials subjected to acidic or caustic environments.
 Ceramics generally can withstand very high temperatures, ranging from 1,000 °C to 1,600 °C (1,800 °F to 3,000 °F).